m12t/blindr/tasklist.md

 ❌ write lat and long to flash... although you want it to search for new lat long on each power cycle of the uC.
 ✅ use lat long to get the UTC offset to be able to use the ZDA-given UTC time for RTC
-    > daylight savings was *roughly* taken into account as well
+    > daylight savings was *roughly* taken into account as well ✅ validate that the toggle switch works with a simple python script